qcrit/LaTeCH-CLfL-2019-GreekClassification/README.md

 ## Setup (Instructions for Mac)
 Open Terminal app on Mac and copy these highlighted commands into the command line

-*Note do not include < > brackets when typing commands in terminal

 Install Homebrew:
 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"